philipp-hellwig/MLC-letter-string-analogies/README.md

     #### Arguments
     ```
     --data_dir
           The directory in which the data set will be saved.
-Default "data/debug".
+Default: "data/debug".

     --transformations
           "base", "all" or Comma-separated list of integers of transformations to include
           (e.g., 1,2 will include extend sequence and successor).
-Defaults to "all".
+Default: "all".

     --n_reshuffle
           How many times to reshuffle the data to get new problem-study example pairs.
 Default: 10.

     --alphabets_per_permutation
           How many unique alphabets to generate per permutation level.
-Defaults: 5.
+Default: 5.

     --study_examples
           How many study examples to show per problem.
 Default: 1.